instructure/canvas-lms/doc/api/tools_variable_substitutions.md

 the tool was launched under.
 This list includes the IDs of all subaccounts of these accounts (and their subaccounts, etc.), since the admin privileges carry from an account to all its subaccounts.
+Root account admins are not supported by this variable, use `Canvas.user.isRootAccountAdmin` instead.

+### Example:
+* Root account
+    * Subaccount 1 (user is account admin)
+        * Subaccount 2
+            * Subaccount 3
+        * Subaccount 4
+    * Subaccount 5

+Result: `"1,2,4,3"`

 Will show a limit of 40000 characters.
 If the account IDs list is too big to fit into 40000 characters, 'truncated' will show at the end of the list.
+The result is cached for 5 minutes.

 **Availability**: *when launched by a logged in user*